nknorg/nkn/README.md

 ## Building

-The requirements to build are:
-* Go version 1.8 or later
-* Properly configured Go environment
+To build from source, you need a properly configured Go environment (Go 1.8+,
+$GOROOT and $GOPATH set up, see [Go Official Installation Documentation](https://golang.org/doc/install) for more details).

 Create directory $GOPATH/src/github.com/nknorg/ if not exists